Rainwater harvesting has been a centuries-old process for conserving water. But is it really worth it? Find out everything you need to know.

 What are the Different Types of Rainwater Harvesting Tanks?

 There are three types of rainwater harvesting tanks:

 Rain barrels are the standard tanks to install with a downspout gutter.
 These tanks directly collect water from the rooftop, and they have smaller capacities of 50-100 gallons of water only.

 These rain barrels are either made of new or recycled material.
 However, there is a price difference in both the material types.
 These rain barrels are usually installed in residential buildings to collect rainwater to water plants only.

-The second type of rainwater harvesting tank is known as ‘dry’ tanks that are huge as compared to the rain barrels.
-The whole process remains the same except for ‘drying’ of the collection pipe after every rain.
+The second type of rainwater harvesting tank known as the ‘dry’ tanks that are huge as compared to the rain barrels.
+The whole process remains the same except for the ‘drying’ of the collection pipe after every rain.

 The third type of rainwater harvesting tank is known as a ‘wet’ harvesting tank, installed a little far from the building that needs to collect the rainwater.
 This type of tank uses underground water pipes that get filled with rainwater.

 As the rainwater level increases, it fills the vertical pipes located at the sides of the tank with water.
 When the pipes start overflowing, they cause spillage inside the tank.
 These wet tanks are great to cover larger areas, hence, more water storage.